fredklier/gonhang/README.md

 ![config](gonhang/images/hddtempdefault.png)

-## Enable hddtemp on Fedora32, Arch Linux e derivatives
+## Enable hddtemp on Fedora32, Arch Linux and derivatives

 It is easy, you need the commands bellow to enable and start hddtemp in yout distro: